masak/alma/ROADMAP.md

 Two things would be worthy enough to produce a v2.0.0 version.
 Either 007 being bootstrapping enough to have both a runtime and a parser written in itself; or 007 having all three of regular macros, syntax macros, and visitor macros.

+## Various protocols

+XXX Will have to describe these protocols more in detail later.
+All the information is currently scattered in the issue queue, which is what this roadmap is meant to counteract.

+Suffice it to say for now that "protocols" seem to be a fruitful approach to making a language both extensible, introspectable, and bootstrappable all at once.

+* boolification protocol
+* equality protocol
+* assignment protocol
+* iterator protocol
+* signature binder protocol
+* control flow protocol